About Jade

 - Graduate, B.A.
 Hampshire College, 1994

 As an EFT International Accredited, Certified EFT Trainer (of Trainers), I mentor students and other practitioners at all skill levels and bring more than 18 years of experience as a private tutor and learning specialist to my 1-on-1 session work.
-I teach EFT workshops all over the US and continue a practice of private, 1-to-1 clients.
+I also teach EFT introductory and advanced tapping workshops.

 My Tapping Story

 In early 2005.
-I was working as a learning strategies trainer in New York City, a job where I was traveling from home to home, giving private lessons, tutoring and helping people create technology solutions for themselves.
+I was working as a private tutor in New York City, a job where I was traveling from home to home, giving private lessons, tutoring and helping people create technology solutions for themselves.

 I did well professionally, but I was pretty unhappy, and I felt as if I was really spinning my wheels.
 I sensed I was carrying a ton of stress around with me – and I had some good reasons – but I knew I wanted to let go of it, somehow.
 TMJ (a painful jaw condition) tormented me daily - so much that I used to wake with headaches, and my wrists always hurt from what I thought was simply working on the computer too much.
 It seemed I was constantly sick in some form or another, always on antibiotics and deeply unsatisfied with my personal relationships.